How to Create a Checklist App With Jotform Apps

 1. In the Form Properties menu that opens on the right side of the page, under the General tab, set up these options:

-• Form Label —The title of the form displayed in your app, and you can easily update it here if you’d like to show a different name.
+• Form Label — This is the title of the form displayed in your app, and you can easily change it here if you want to give it a different name.

 App Builder Form Properties panel under the General tab showing Connected Form, Form Label, and Form Description options